Approximate and Weighted Data Reconstruction Attack in Federated Learning: Approximate and Weighted Attack in Data Reconstruction

 Then, we can infer the value of $f(Q)$ at a new point $Q$ by computing the posterior distribution of $f(Q)$ given prior observations \cite{rasmussen2006gaussian} as follows:

-As for the acquisition function, it is used to propose the parameters for the next trial by trading off exploitation and exploration.
-Exploitation means sampling at locations where the surrogate model predicts a high objective value and exploration means sampling at locations where the prediction uncertainty is high.
+The acquisition function is used to propose the parameter vector for the next trial by balancing exploitation and exploration.
+Exploitation means sampling at locations where the surrogate model predicts a low objective value, whereas exploration means sampling at locations where the predictive uncertainty is high.

-One of the most popular acquisition functions is Expected Improvement (EI) \cite{mockus1975bayesian}.
+One of the most popular acquisition functions is expected improvement (EI) \cite{mockus1975bayesian}.
 Let $f_{\min}$ denote the best function value obtained so far.
 Then, the improvement over $f_{\min}$ at point $Q$ can be defined as

 The improvement $I(Q)$ is a random variable since $f(Q) \sim \mathcal{N}\left(\mu_Q, \sigma^2_Q\right)$ as shown in \eqref{eq_GP_posterior}.
 To obtain the expected improvement, we can take the expected value as follows: